 Typically, DBT for depression focuses on helping the patient to learn positive coping mechanisms for dealing with symptoms as they arise.
 Patients are encouraged to share openly with their therapist during periods of depression in order to gain directed guidance in understanding and combating their depressive symptoms.

-Like depression, suicidal thoughts, behaviors and attempts are not uncommon among teens.
-To make matters worse, it is an issue that is often coupled with co-occurring conditions or negative behaviors, including self-mutilation, depression and more.
+Like depression, suicidal thoughts, behaviors, and attempts are not uncommon among teens.
+To make matters worse, it is an issue that is often coupled with co-occurring conditions or negative behaviors, including self-mutilation and depression.

 Benefits of Dialectical Behavioral Therapy

 While many of today’s therapeutic techniques treat those who are diagnosed with substance abuse and co-occurring disorders as powerless victims, dialectical behavior therapy empowers patients with their ability to effect positive change in their own lives.
 By altering their harmful thought patterns and attitudes, they can take back control over their emotions and behaviors and ultimately regain positive power in their relationships with themselves and others.